sareeves96/GWG_release/README.md

 ```
 It is sourced from the following paper:
 [Jones DT and Kandathil SM (2018).
 High precision in protein contact prediction using fully convolutional neural networks and minimal sequence features.
 Bioinformatics 34(19): 3308-3315.](https://github.com/psipred/DeepCov)
-Contact maps are generated independently of this dataset, and so only the aln folder is needed.
+Contact maps are generated independently of this dataset, and so only the aln folder is needed (expected in ./aln).
 Generating features from the training data is an enormous task, and so pickles with pre-extracted features are provided
 via OneDrive, while the precomputed_training_data.pkl stores an example slice which can be loaded into memory.